 Store your compote in the refrigerator for up to 5 days or in the freezer for up to a month.
 Or try freezing in ice cube trays for easy single serve.

-Light Strawberry Compote
+Healthy Strawberry Compote

 - Prep strawberries by rinsing, removing the hull, and slicing in half lengthwise.
 Set aside.

-- In a small bowl whisk the cornstarch and water together until no lumps remain.
+- In a small bowl, whisk the cornstarch and water together until no lumps remain.
 Set aside.

-- Simmer stirring frequently until the strawberries begin to release some juices (about 4-5 minutes).
+- Simmer, stirring frequently, until the strawberries begin to release some juices (about 4-5 minutes).
 You can break up some of the strawberries with the back of your spoon if you like.

 - Stir in the cornstarch/water mixture and simmer until you have a thick, syrupy consistency.